 Quick Documentation popup Ctrl+Q, including documentation for library functions:

 The Cargo tool window ( ) shows all workspace members and targets.
 From this tool window, you can quickly run a target by clicking on it, refresh your project , reformat it with rustfmt, and run the external linter configured in .

-To run a Cargo command, click or press Double Ctrl to invoke the Run Anything popup:
+To run a Cargo command, click or press Ctrl twice to invoke the Run Anything popup:

 When you run a Cargo command, CLion creates a temporary run/debug configuration of the Cargo command type: Go to the dialog to edit, save, or remove configurations.